Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 you don't have the luxury of examining any data more recent than what just arrived.
 This version is also a bit better thought out.

-Check for updates often, because we are tweaking the code over time as we better learn the techniques and apply clean-ups, etc.
+Check for updates once in a while, because we are tweaking the code over time as we better learn the techniques and refactor the code, etc.

 =========================================================================================
 Description of Edge Detection in under a minute: